IMPORTANT UPDATES

 Learn More

-In the Child Abuse Pediatrics Fellowship Program, fellows evaluate patients when there is a concern for abuse and neglect and are actively involved in educating and training medical and nonmedical professionals, as well as students and residents from Emory University School of Medicine and Morehouse School of Medicine.
+In the Child Abuse Pediatrics Fellowship Program, fellows evaluate patients when there is a concern for any form of child maltreatment (physical abuse, neglect, sexual abuse, psychological maltreatment) and are actively involved in educating and training medical and nonmedical professionals, as well as students and residents from Emory University School of Medicine and Morehouse School of Medicine.

 Clinical

 Approximately 70% of a fellow’s time is spent on clinical service and in community activities.
-Fellows engage in multidisciplinary collaboration on individual cases, participate on local child abuse investigation teams and child death review teams, and are able to engage in advocacy efforts at the local and state levels.
+Fellows engage in multidisciplinary collaboration on individual cases, one-one one clinical time with pediatric radiologist, pediatric ophthalmologists, licensed therapist, and more.
+They participate on local child abuse investigation teams and child death review teams and can engage in advocacy efforts at the local and state levels.
 Children’s is a recognized leader in child maltreatment issues, and faculty members of the program participate on major community- and state-level committees and task forces.

-Child abuse pediatrics fellows rotate to the Georgia Bureau of Investigation to learn about pediatric forensic pathology and participate in additional rotations in pediatric orthopedics, pediatric neuroradiology, rehabilitation medicine and adolescent medicine.
+Child abuse pediatrics fellows rotate at the Georgia Bureau of Investigation site to learn about pediatric forensic pathology and participate in additional rotations in pediatric orthopedics, pediatric neuroradiology, rehabilitation medicine and adolescent medicine.

 Research

 Approximately 30% of a fellow’s time is spent on research.
+Our fellows complete two research workshops in their first year of training.
+The first workshop is held at the Kempe Center in Colorado, which focuses on research approach for Child Abuse Pediatrics training.
+The second research experience is completed at Emory University.
 Fellows collaborate with researchers at Emory University, Georgia State University, the Centers for Disease Control and Prevention (CDC), Rollins School of Public Health at Emory University and Georgia Institute of Technology.
 Those interested in more advanced clinical research instruction are invited to enroll in the Master of Science in Clinical Research Program in the Rollins School of Public Health at Emory University.